rocketeers/docs/Getting-Started/IV-Checking-the-server.md

 'check' => null,
 ```

-And there you go, Rocketeer will now simply check your SCM is present (if needed):
+And there you go, Rocketeer will now simply check your VCS is present (if needed):

 ```php
 $ rocketeer check